-The cost of one weeks trapping is currently £138.00 and will require us to have access to your property at least once every day.
-The traps require to be checked once and reset if moles are trapped.
+The cost of one weeks trapping is currently £177.60 (Incl VAT) and will require us to have access to your property at least once every day.
+The traps require to be checked once per day and reset if moles are trapped.
 This should be discussed with the pest control officer on his first visit on the Monday after you request the service.

-Non domestic propertes are charged £360.00 plus VAT per week
+Non domestic properties are charged £444.96 (Incl VAT) per week

 How quickly will we attend?